ComposableFi/ibc-apps-more-rs/README.md

 With no_std and CosmWasm support with ibc-rs integration.

-Does not depend on cosmrs or cosmwasm-std directly because they are std only.
+Does not depend on cosmrs or osmosis-rust directly because they are std only.